cchencool/spark-in-docker/README.md

-# Spark cluster in Docker / Docker Swarm
+# Spark Cluster in Docker / Docker Swarm
 This part is to deploy a spark cluster using docker swarm.
 Implemented in following steps.

 1. Deploy spark cluster in docker containers